KFWB: Studios and transmitter

 The original KFWB studios and transmitter location were at the Warner Bros.
 Studios, which is now KTLA, at 5800 Sunset Boulevard.
 One of the two original towers still stands prominently out front.
-Due to RF interference getting into the movie studio's "talkies" sound equipment, the transmitter was moved in 1928 to the roof of the Warner Theater, now the Hollywood Pacific Theatre, at 6423 Hollywood Blvd.
+Due to RF interference getting into the movie studio's "talkies" sound equipment, the transmitter was moved in 1928 to the roof of the Warner Theater, now the Hollywood Pacific Theatre, at 6423 Hollywood Boulevard.
 Eventually the studios were also moved to the Warner Theater.
-Those two towers are still standing.

 Years later, when KFWB was sold to KFWB Broadcasting Co.
-(Harry Maizlish), the studios moved to 6419 Hollywood Blvd. (now demolished), and the transmitter moved to a site near La Cienega and Rodeo Blvd., about three blocks south of the KECA/KABC studio/transmitter site.
-To make way for the construction of a FEDCO membership department store, in July 1958 the transmitter moved to its present location, diplexed with 570 KLAC in East LA.
-The studios moved in 1977 to 6230 Yucca St., also in Hollywood.
+(Harry Maizlish), the studios moved to 6419 Hollywood Boulevard (now demolished), and the transmitter moved to a site near La Cienega Boulevard and Rodeo Drive, about three blocks south of the KECA/KABC studio/transmitter site.
+To make way for the construction of a FEDCO membership department store, in July 1958 the transmitter moved to its present location, diplexed with 570 KLAC in East Los Angeles.
+The studios moved in 1977 to 6230 Yucca Street, also in Hollywood.

 In June 2005, KFWB moved into new studios on Wilshire Boulevard in the Miracle Mile district, sharing facilities with Entercom's other L.A. stations, KNX, KTWV and KRTH.
 Today, the studios and offices are on Barham Boulevard, near the Universal City complex.